GetLiberated/PL-Final-Project/README.md

     - Google Chrome ***(Default)***
     - Safari ***(Very limited support)***

+- **What happen if I don't have Google Chrome?**
+   - You will use the built in browser that came with your OS.

 - **What happen if I use a very limited support browser?**
    - Some of the features will guaranteed to be not working.

 - **Why Binus Maya is so slow?**
-   - Maybe your internet connection speed is slow or Binus Maya server is being crowded.
+   - Maybe your internet connection speed is slow or Binus Maya server is crowded.

 - **Why Binus Maya won't open?**
    - Check your internet connection or maybe Binus Maya server is currently down.